 The Superintendent or the Superintendent's designee shall develop and implement a plan ensuring the reasonable security of district property.

+School Security Risk Assessment

+No later than July 15, 2021, and each subsequent year, Superintendent shall send verification to the state school security marshal and KDE that all schools within the District have completed the school security risk assessment for the previous year.1

 Responsibility

 The Principal has general oversight of school property under his or her supervision and shall use good judgement for the reasonable security of such property.